cwispy/ispcfg3/README.md

 ISPConfig module for WHMCS

-Create a directory on your WHMCS server in the modules/servers directory and name the folder ispconfig.
+Create a directory on your WHMCS server in the modules/servers directory and name the folder ispcfg3.

-Copy the file ispconfig.php to your WHMCS modules/servers/ispconfig directory.
+Copy the file ispconfig.php to your WHMCS modules/servers/ispcfg3 directory.